 'Paying multi-million pound sums to individual patients diverts huge amounts of NHS money from wider patient care and must not be allowed to continue.
 The MDU has long argued that only radical legal reform will halt the rising costs of claims for the NHS.
 This must be a priority for the government.'

 * Lord Sharkey's question is asked at 15:10:23

-This guidance was correct at publication 01/02/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 01/02/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.